davxy/ark-vrf/README.md

 ## Supported Schemes

-- **IETF VRF**: Complies with ECVRF described in [RFC9381](https://datatracker.ietf.org/doc/rfc9381).
+- **IETF VRF**: Based on ECVRF described in [RFC9381](https://datatracker.ietf.org/doc/rfc9381), adapted to use a pluggable transcript-based Fiat-Shamir transform and support for binding additional data to the proof.
-  This is a standardized VRF implementation suitable for most applications requiring verifiable randomness.

 - **Thin VRF**: Merges the Schnorr public-key and VRF I/O DLEQ relations into a single delinearized proof.
 Produces compact proofs (R, s) that support batch verification.